m-adisa/alx-system_engineering-devops/README.md

-This contains the answers to shell redirections project at ALX
+This contains the projects pf the ALx systen engineering devops program